sergerad/incremental-merkle-tree-go/README.md

 5(00) --- 3(0)
 ```

 When we add a leaf (A), we recalculate the tree from the bottom-up.
-As we do this, we maintain a list of the digests of the left-sided nodes.
+As we do this, we maintain a list of the digests of the left-sided nodes (A, and A0).
 ```mermaid
 flowchart TD
 subgraph Recalculated